William Clyde Thompson: Return to Indian Territory

-In 1889 William Thompson left Texas for good, relocating with his family first to Ardmore in the Chickasaw Nation.
-They later moved to the new community of Marlow, where he would live and work for the rest of his life.

-Several relatives followed him north into the Chickasaw Nation.
-Among these were John Thurston Thompson Jr. (1864–1907), Martin Luther Thompson (1857–1946) and Robert E. Lee Thompson (1872–1959).
-William and John were elected by family members who had relocated into the Chickasaw and Choctaw Nations as their formal representatives.

 Martin Thompson and Robert Thompson stayed for a short period, but returned to Texas.
 Oil was discovered on Martin's land in Texas, making him a wealthy man worth more than $200,000 at the time of his death.
-Martin became a leader among the Choctaw-Chickasaws in Texas, while keeping close to his Cherokee relatives.
-Martin Thompson went on to continue that leadership role until his death in 1946.
-For John Thompson Jr., his passing in 1907 just before the closing of the Final Rolls, meant the work became William C. Thompson only.
-It was a work that would last the majority of his life.

 While living in the Chickasaw Nation, William Thompson worked tirelessly to have his family members enrolled as citizens by blood in the Choctaw Nation, where he had been born.
 He wanted to be counted as a citizen to participate in the allotments of Choctaw communal lands that was to be conducted under the Dawes Act, to extinguish Indian claims in preparation for Oklahoma statehood.
 He also wanted to ensure that his family were recognized as Choctaw Indians as their birthright.
-The case went back and forth for years, as the Choctaw Advisory Board opposed inclusion of Mount Tabor band members in Texas or Jena Choctaws from Louisiana who were separated from the nation for an extended period of time.
+The case went back and forth for years, as the Choctaw Advisory Board opposed inclusion of individuals in Texas or Jena Choctaws from Louisiana who were separated from the nation for an extended period of time.
 The names of Thompson and his family, and all the Texas Choctaws, were stricken from the Dawes Roll in March 1906.

 In February 1909 Thompson and some seventy Texas Choctaw who were living in Oklahoma were restored to citizenship in the Choctaw Nation and included in a Department of Interior reinstatement list.
-Those who had returned to Texas were not included.

-Thompson's persistence was recognized in other ways.
-In 1901 he was elected Mayor of Marlow, Chickasaw Nation, I. T. (now Oklahoma).
-He was the most celebrated leader among the Texas Choctaws in IT as he helped many, many of his family and descendants become re-established in the western Chickasaw Nation.